• Skip to primary navigation

 Why You Will Love This Blush Sauce Recipe

-• Versatile: It isn't just for penne!
-This sauce is the perfect base for lasagna, a topping for grilled chicken, or a dipping sauce for garlic bread.
+• Versatile It isn't just for penne.
+This sauce works as a base for lasagna, a topping for grilled chicken, or a dipping sauce for garlic bread

-• Freezer Friendly: This makes a large batch (8 servings!), so you can freeze half for a busy weeknight next month.
+• Freezer Friendly This makes a large batch of eight servings so you can freeze half for a busy weeknight next month

-• Customizable Heat: You control the spice level—keep it mild for the kids or add extra red pepper flakes for a kick.
+• Customizable Heat You control the spice level.
+Keep it mild for the kids or add extra red pepper flakes for a real kick

-• Whole Canned Tomatoes We find that using whole canned tomatoes gives the sauce a much better texture than crushed or diced varieties.
-San Marzano style tomatoes are a wonderful choice if you can find them, as they tend to be sweeter and less acidic.
-You will just need to crush them by hand or with a spoon before adding them to the pan.
+• Whole Canned Tomatoes I find that using whole canned tomatoes gives the sauce a much better texture than crushed or diced varieties.
+San Marzano style tomatoes are an ideal choice if you can find them, as they tend to be sweeter and less acidic.
+Crushing them by hand rather than using pre-crushed or diced tomatoes gives you more control over the texture.
+Hand-crushed tomatoes produce rustic chunks that break down during simmering without turning the sauce into a completely smooth puree

-• Heavy Cream or Half-and-Half To get that signature "blush" color and creamy texture, we recommend using heavy cream.
-If you are looking for something a bit lighter, half-and-half is a great alternative that still adds a lovely richness to the sauce.
+• Heavy Cream or Half-and-Half To get that signature blush color and creamy texture, I recommend using heavy cream.
+If you are looking for something a bit lighter, half-and-half is a reliable alternative that still adds a lovely richness to the sauce.

 • Onion and Garlic These are the aromatic base of the sauce.
-A yellow or white onion works best here for its savory depth.
-We suggest using fresh garlic cloves rather than the jarred variety for the most vibrant flavor.
+A yellow or white onion works well here for its savory depth.
+I suggest using fresh garlic cloves rather than the jarred variety for the most vibrant flavor.
+The difference between fresh and jarred garlic is most noticeable in a simple sauce like this where garlic is a primary flavor rather than a background flavor.

 • Butter and Olive Oil Using a combination of butter and olive oil prevents the butter from burning while sautéing the onions, and it adds a velvety finish to the sauce that you just cannot get with oil alone.

-• Red Pepper Flakes This is where the "spicy" part comes in!
-We like a little heat, but this is completely optional.
+• Red Pepper Flakes This is where the spicy part comes in.
+I like a little heat, but this is completely optional.
 Feel free to adjust the amount to suit your family's preference or leave it out entirely for a mild sauce.

 How to Make Spicy Blush Sauce

-• Adding the Cream Lower the heat slightly and stir in the heavy cream or half-and-half.
-Watch as the sauce turns that beautiful pink "blush" color.
+4. Adding the Cream Lower the heat slightly and stir in the heavy cream or half-and-half.
+Watch as the sauce turns that beautiful pink blush color.
 Let it simmer for another 10 minutes so the sauce thickens and becomes rich and velvety.

-• Finishing Touches Finally, stir in the fresh basil leaves and let them simmer for just 5 minutes more.
+5. Finishing Touches Stir in the fresh basil leaves and simmer for five more minutes.
 Adding the herb at the very end ensures the basil flavor stays bright and does not get lost.
-You are now ready to serve this creamy sauce over your favorite pasta or chicken!

 Variations of the Sauce

 You can serve this over pasta with grated cheese.
-Serve it over chicken is another option!
+Serve it over chicken is another option.
 I have used this as a base for lasagna, spaghetti and meatballs, and most other red sauce recipes.
-My family loves it and I hope that yours will too!

 The video above gives you a rundown of how to make the sauce.
-Use the blush sauce with our fresh pasta recipe or serve it with my cheesy meatballs.
+Use the blush sauce with my fresh pasta recipe or serve it with my cheesy meatballs.

-There are other great sauces and dressings on my site!
-Click here to try them!
+There are other great sauces and dressings on my site.

 What to Serve with Blush Sauce